 Paid On-Call Staff – Pay periods for paid on-call staff begin 12am the first day of the month to 11:59pm the last day of the month.
 Paid on-call staff payroll will be direct-deposited by the 3rd Wednesday of each month, for the previous month.

-Full-time, Part-time – Pay periods run from 12:00am Sunday to 11:59pm Saturday.
-All paid time shall be considered worked for the purpose of computing overtime.
+Full-time, Part-time – Pay periods run from 12:00am Sunday to 11:59pm Saturday..
 Full-time and part-time EMT’s shall not receive compensatory time.

 Full-time Member Benefits